azzaea/scalability-tst/src/cwl/README.md

 ## Visualizing the dag:

-The DAG of WDL scripts can be visualized vi either the [CWLViewer](https://view.commonwl.org/) app page, or via `rabix` directly
+The DAG of CWL scripts can be visualized vi either the [CWLViewer](https://view.commonwl.org/) app page, or via `rabix` directly

 ## Running CWL code: